Understanding History – Digitization Waves and How They Took Place

 - New age consumer and business technology plays which have been created in the last 5-7 years – think Flipkart, Byju’s, Swiggy as consumer plays; Shopify as business plays

 - Legacy technology products being used primarily by businesses – think Tally, miscellaneous legacy AutoCAD technologies being used by architects

-- Semi-offline markets where smartphone and whatsapp penetration is high – think Kirana stores, small retail businesses.
-These are semi-offline because they have reasonable whatsapp, phone penetration and have recently seen Khatabook, Dukaan adoption.
+- Semi-offline markets where smartphone and WhatsApp penetration is high – think Kirana stores and small retail businesses.
+These are semi-offline because they have reasonable WhatsApp and phone penetration and have recently seen Khatabook, Dukaan adoption.

 Each market has seen the emergence of what we may think of as Motherships

 We want to make platforms into Ecosystems which give users more reasons to use the platform and drive greater network effects.
-Potential motherships have 1 or maximum 2 use cases – for example Tally’s main use case is data entry for accounts, Swiggy solves primarily for food delivery and restaurant discovery, or a Khatabook solves primarily for accounting/ledgering, but each of these platforms are used by a large chunk of the population.
+Potential motherships have 1 or a maximum of 2 use cases – for example, Tally’s main use case is data entry for accounts, Swiggy solves primarily for food delivery and restaurant discovery, or a Khatabook solves primarily for accounting/maintaining ledgers, but each of these platforms is used by a large chunk of the population.

-To summarize – Few common traits of motherships
+To summarize – A few common traits of motherships

 - They are technologies (software/hardware) which have a reasonable presence/penetration in core industry categories

 - They have 1 or maybe 2 core use cases – and their bandwidth is restricted to these specific use cases